Tim Yap

-Timothy "Tim" Yap (born January 17, 1977) is a Filipino TV and radio host, actor, newspaper editor, creative director, columnist, club owner and eventologist from Manila, Philippines.
+Timothy Brian Yap (born January 17, 1977) is a Filipino TV and radio host, actor, newspaper editor, creative director, and columnist from Manila, Philippines.
 He also owns several clubs in the Philippines.
 He currently hosts The Tim Yap Show which airs weeknights on GMA Network, edits a pop culture section of The Philippine Star entitled "Supreme", and hosted the morning radio talk show The Playground on 99.5 PLAYFM.

 Early life and career

 Tim Yap was the youngest of seven kids.
 While attending high school at Saint Jude Catholic School, he won the lead role in Lost in Yonkers, which marked the 25th anniversary of the Repertory Philippines, but his parents and his school didn't allow him to go, so he attended rehearsals in secret, informing the school security guard that he had the permission of his teacher and principal to leave school.
 "My parents had no clue that I was going to Repertory," he said.
 "All along they thought that I was just attending a rehearsal for a school play until they read about it in the newspapers."
 After several roles for young characters, Yap continued on as a production intern for repertory plays just to be involved.
 He eventually evolved into an events producer, which led him to be sought after to handle product launches and fashion shows.

 Yap graduated from De La Salle University with a bachelor's degree in marketing, and later on received his master's degree in entrepreneurship from the Asian Institute of Management.
 He edited the "Super" section of the Philippine Daily Inquirer, and then left the Inquirer to start the "Supreme" section of the Philippine Star.

 Tim Yap hosted the Metro Manila Film Festival Awards in 2010 and 2011.
 He hosted Miss World Philippines in 2011.

 On January 21, 2013, The Tim Yap Show premiered on GMA Network, with Yap as the host of the self-titled celebrity talk show.
 It is currently in its third season, which premiered Oct.
 28, 2013.
 Aside from television appearances, he hosted the morning radio talk The Playground on 99.5 PLAYFM with Sam Oh and Nikko Ramos.